Bailout Stigma: Preliminary Analysis

 \subsection{Bailout without Stigma: One-Period Model}

-We next consider another benchmark, the one-period bailout model by \cite{tirole2012overcoming} in which the government offers to purchase assets at price $p_g$ above the laissez-faire price $p_0$ before the market opens.
-Specfically, the timeline simply comprises $t=1$ in Figure \ref{fig:timeline2}.\footnote{An astute reader will notice that this timeline differs slightly from that considered by \cite{tirole2012overcoming}, where the market opens after firms have decided on the government offer.
+We next consider another benchmark, the one-period bailout model by \cite{tirole2012overcoming} in which the government offers to purchase assets at price $p_g$ above the {\it laissez-faire} price $p_0$ before the market opens.
+Specifically, the timeline simply comprises $t=1$ in Figure \ref{fig:timeline2}.\footnote{An astute reader will notice that this timeline differs slightly from that considered by \cite{tirole2012overcoming}, where the market opens after firms have decided on the government offer.
 We adopt the current timeline since it is arguably more realistic, and also it permits equilibrium existence more broadly for our two-period extension.
 For the one-period version, the difference is immaterial, since the equilibrium under the current timeline is payoff-equivalent to Tirole's equilibrium for all players involved.
 In addition, we do not invoke an equilibrium refinement adopted in \cite{tirole2012overcoming}, as the central feature of the equilibrium holds irrespective of the refinement.
-See Remark \ref{rem:refinement}.} Since there is no consequence of accepting a bailout from the government in this one-period model, there is no bailout stigma---at least in the sense we will capture in our two-period model later.\footnote{Note \cite{tirole2012overcoming} and \cite{philippon2012optimal} do recognize ``stigma'' associated with the types of firms that accept a bailout, but they do not study its effect on the subsequent game as well as on the initial decision to accept the bailout, the dual focuses of the current paper.} Thus, this benchmark will help to identify the role of bailout stigma later in our main analysis.
+See Remark \ref{rem:refinement}.} Since there is no consequence of accepting a bailout from the government in this one-period model, there is no bailout stigma---at least in the sense we will capture in our two-period model later.\footnote{Note that \cite{tirole2012overcoming} and \cite{philippon2012optimal} do recognize ``stigma'' associated with the types of firms that accept a bailout, but they do not study its effect on the subsequent game nor on the initial decision to accept the bailout, the dual focuses of the current paper.} Thus, this benchmark will help to identify the role of bailout stigma later in our main analysis.

-A Perfect Bayesian equilibrium, or called simply an equilibrium from now on, of this game is characterized as follows.
+Perfect Bayesian equilibrium in this game, which we simply refer to hereafter as an equilibrium, is characterized as follows.
 Let $\mu_g$ and $\mu_m$ denote the fractions of types $\t\le p_g+S$ that sell to the government and to the market, respectively, where $\mu_g+\mu_m=1$.
-We can first argue that $\mu_g>0$.
-If no firm accepts the government offer, then the laissez-faire equilibrium will prevail, with marginal type $\t_0$ and equilibrium price $p_0=\E[\t|\t<\t_0]$.
+We first argue that $\mu_g>0$.
+If no firm accepts the government offer, then the {\it laissez-faire} equilibrium will prevail, with marginal type $\t_0$ and equilibrium price $p_0=\E[\t|\t<\t_0]$.
 Since $p_g>p_0$, however, firms will deviate to accept the government offer, a contradiction.